Global Health Certificate

 - Complete two field experiences (*see Bridging the Gaps below for alternative) lasting a minimum of 4 weeks each but preferably 6-8 weeks, usually between years MS1-MS2 and during MS3-MS4.
 To have these experiences qualify, student must:

 - Submit Global Health Experience Registration forms prior to commencement (preferably 6 weeks in advance) of each experience; please note that the Registrar and The Center for Global Health will not recognize any experience that is not registered before departure for international location

 - Ensure completion of Evaluation Forms by your mentor/supervisor for the global health experience; you must provide the form to the evaluator before you return to Penn

 - Complete the Issues in Global Health: PUBH519, offered by the Master of Public Health program in the Perelman School of Medicine, 1 credit unit, Fall Semester.
-Note: To request a waiver of PUBH519, please submit to Global Health Programs a transcript, with letter grade, and syllabus documenting that the course or courses cover all the material in the PUBH519.
+Note: To request a waiver of PUBH519, please submit to The Center for Global Health a transcript, with letter grade, and syllabus documenting that the course or courses cover all the material in the PUBH519.
 If a waiver is granted, you may use another global health-oriented PUBH course to satisfy the certificate requirement.
 Please contact The Center for Global Health if you have any questions about course eligibility.

 - Please contact Megan Doherty if you need information about this.